takeshape/takeshape-starter-auth0-stripe/README.md

    - Go to `Settings` > `Roles`
    - Create a new custom role named `auth0`.
 Roles are case-sensitive, so be sure it is all lowercase.
-   - Give your role the following permissions:
+   - Check the following permissions:
      - `Admin.Workflow.*`
      - `Admin.WorkFlowStep.*`
      - `API.Queries.getMyProfile.*`